Daniel Pearson (actor): Career

 Pearson's first role was in 2010 as young Chris Winter in detective television show Vera.
 In 2012, he starred as main character Rick Barber in the hugely popular, BAFTA winning, children's television series Tracy Beaker Returns, a comedy drama based around the lives of children in care.
-In 2012 and 2013, Daniel co-presented BAFTA award-winning British children's entertainment television programme Friday Download.
+In 2012 and 2013, Daniel co-presented BAFTA award-winning British children's entertainment television programme Friday Download, as a replacement for Tyger Drew Honey.
 In 2013, he reprised his role as Rick Barber in The Dumping Ground, a spin-off of Tracy Beaker Returns.
 The show won a BAFTA for Best Children's Drama 2013.
 Also in 2013, Pearson had a recurring role as Luke Salter in the ITV soap opera Emmerdale.
 He also starred as Rick in the second series of The Dumping Ground, which aired from January to March 2014.
-His character did not return for the third series, as he wanted to take a break from acting.
-Although announcing on his Facebook in late 2014 that he would return to acting in 2015, he has not starred in any TV shows or films since.
+His character did not return for the third series, and it was established a few months later in June 2014 that Pearson had planned to take an extended break from acting as he wanted to think about whether it was for him or not.
+Although announcing on a Facebook fanpage in late 2014 that he would return to acting in 2015, he has not starred in any TV shows or films since.
 As of 2025, an old Facebook fanpage, which was run by his mum, Nina, confirms that he did, in fact, leave acting, and now works in recruitment.